andrewbruening/Marketing-Campaign-Correlation-Matrix/README.md

 ## Data Insights
-**Insights were mainly driven by the correlation matrix [dashboard], but I've included graphics of bar charts here to aid with impact and performance**
+**Insights were mainly driven by the correlation matrix [dashboard], but I've included graphics of bar charts here to aid with impact and context**
 ![](Dashboard_Screenshots/campaign.png)

 **Each campaign has its own strengths and weaknesses**